rightsstatements/rightsstatements.github.io/en/documentation/assets.md

 <div class="box">
 ## Icons

 Below you find the three icons for the three different categories of rights statements.
-For each icon we are providing both an svg and a png version.
-You can also download [a zip file with all icons]({{ site.url }}{{ site.baseurl }}/files/icons/rs_icons_all.zip) which also includes a black version with a fully transparent background and a white version with a fully transparent background of each icon.
+For each icon we are providing both an SVG and a PNG version.
+You can also download [a ZIP file with all icons]({{ site.url }}{{ site.baseurl }}/files/icons/rs_icons_all.zip) which also includes a black version with a fully transparent background and a white version with a fully transparent background of each icon.

   <div class="row" markdown="0">